lmassaron/overfitting/README.md

-# Don't Overfit!
-II - A Kaggle Competition
+# Don't Overfit! - A Kaggle Competition

 This project is an attempt to solve the "Don't Overfit!
 II" competition on Kaggle.
 The goal is to build a model that accurately predicts a binary target variable on a large test set, given a very small training set.